 About The Brickhouse

 Many residents of Fernie know Matt from The Eldorado Lounge, his first bar venue in Fernie.
 After years of running the successful nightclub he felt that there was an opportunity to expand the business into a broader market, offering more to the community in terms of music and atmosphere.
 When the opportunity presented itself to move into a new historical space, Matt took it.
-Paula became a part of the Brickhouse team at this time and took on the task of managing in the summer of 2008.

 The historical space was 401–2nd Ave, the Imperial Bank of Canada Building.
 The Imperial Bank bought the lot after the Fernie Fire in 1904 and erected a building in 1909.
 The bank operated here until 1963 after the Imperial Bank merged with the Canadian Bank of Commerce in 1961.
 From that point on the building was mostly occupied by successive law practices, most recently by Sliva and Summers, Barristers and Solicitors.